Skip to main content

 Context

-We require something more sophisticated than handcrafted YAML when defining an application's Kubernetes resources, to ensure that applications can be defined once, and deployed to multiple targets with differing configurations.
+We require something more sophisticated than handcrafted YAML when defining an application's Kubernetes resources.
+We need to this to ensure that we can define applications one time, and deploy them to different targets with differing configurations.
 At a high level, we require a means to define an application's Kubernetes resources as an installable package, with configuration options passed in at deploy time.

-There are many options for packaging Kubernetes applictions, including but not limited to:
+There are many options for packaging Kubernetes applications, including but not limited to:

-While we are currently using Terraform for AWS infrastructure management, we should maintain a strict separation of concerns between managing cloud infrastructure and the software applications that run on top; using a single tool for both will inevitably lead to blurred lines between the two.
-In addition, Terraform's kubernetes support is still quite new, and can lag behind Kubernetes itself.
+We are currently using Terraform for AWS infrastructure management, and we should maintain a strict separation of concerns between managing cloud infrastructure and the software applications that run on top.
+Using a single tool for both will inevitably lead to blurred lines between them.
+In addition, Terraform's Kubernetes support is still quite new, and can lag behind Kubernetes itself.

-While Kustomize has been adopted into the main Kubernetes project, that decision has not been without controversy.
-Kustomize has also not yet seen wide adoption within the industry, and offers little beyond the basic functions of interpolating values into YAML files.
+Although the main Kubernetes project adopted Kustomize, the decision has not been without controversy.
+Kustomize has not yet seen wide adoption within the industry, and offers little beyond the basic functions of interpolating values into YAML files.

 Decision